GoogleChrome/chrome-launcher/docs/chrome-flags-for-tools.md

   - adds this infobar: ![image](https://user-images.githubusercontent.com/39191/30349667-92a7a086-97c8-11e7-86b2-1365e3d407e3.png)
 * `--enable-logging=stderr`: Logging behavior slightly more appropriate for a server-type process.
 * `--log-level=0`: 0 means INFO and higher.
-* `--password-store=basic`: Avoid potential instability of using Gnome Keyring or KDE wallet. crbug.com/571003
+* `--password-store=basic`: Avoid potential instability of using Gnome Keyring or KDE wallet. [chromium/linux/password_storage.md](https://chromium.googlesource.com/chromium/src/+/master/docs/linux/password_storage.md) https://crbug.com/571003
 * `--remote-debugging-pipe`: more secure than using protocol over a websocket
 * `--silent-debugger-extension-api`: Does not show an infobar when a Chrome extension attaches to a page using `chrome.debugger` page.
 Required to attach to extension background pages.
 * `--test-type`: Basically the 2014 version of `--enable-automation`. [codesearch](https://cs.chromium.org/search/?q=kTestType%5Cb&type=cs)
   - It avoids creating application stubs in ~/Applications on mac.
   - It makes exit codes slightly more correct
-  - windows navigation jumplists arent updated crbug.com/389375
+  - windows navigation jumplists arent updated https://crbug.com/389375
   - doesn't start some chrome StartPageService
   - disables initializing chromecast service
   - "Component extensions with background pages are not enabled during tests because they generate a lot of background behavior that can interfere."
   - when quitting the browser, it disables additional checks that may stop that quitting process. (like unsaved form modifications or unhandled profile notifications..)
-* `--use-mock-keychain`: Use mock keychain on Mac to prevent blocking permissions dialogs
+* `--use-mock-keychain`: Use mock keychain on Mac to prevent blocking permissions dialogs. https://crbug.com/865247

 ## Background updates, networking, reporting